mikechu-optimizely/optimizely-agent-listener-python/README.md

 ## Data Flow

-1. The PHP website sends requests to the Optimizely Agent for decisions and to track events.
+1. An example PHP website sends requests to the Optimizely Agent for decisions and to track events.
-2. The notification center listens to the Agent's SSE endpoint to receive notifications.
+2. The listener connects to the Agent's SSE endpoint to receive notifications.
 3. When a notification is received, it is processed and forwarded to:
    - Google Analytics using the Measurement Protocol
    - Amplitude using their HTTP API